 Our gut-brain connection.

 Researchers have found a lesser-known nervous system in our guts.
 Our “second brain” communicates with the brain in our head.
 Together, “our two brains” play a crucial role in specific diseases in our bodies and overall health.

 This communication can be seen when people must cope with anxiety and stress.
 Anxiety and stress are psychological concerns.
 We know that gastrointestinal (GI) problems can create anxiety and stress.
 We also know that anxiety and stress can make GI problems worse.
 It’s been shown that psychological treatment techniques can help ease GI distress or help a person cope with their GI symptoms.

 Researchers are learning more and more about the connection between different parts of our body’s nervous system.
 People are most familiar with the body’s central nervous system, which comprises the brain and spinal cord.
 This network of nerves, neurons (nerve cells) and neurotransmitters (chemicals that help pass along nerve cell signals) extend from the brain to all the body’s major organs.

 A lesser-known part of our body’s nervous system is in our gut.
 It’s called the enteric nervous system.
 The enteric nervous system’s network of nerves, neurons and neurotransmitters extends along the entire digestive tract – from the oesophagus, stomach and intestines and down to the anus.

-The enteric nervous system relies on the same type of neurons and neurotransmitters found in the central nervous system.
+The enteric nervous system relies on the same type of neurons and neurotransmitters in the central nervous system.
 In our gut, the “second brain” in communication with the brain in our head plays a crucial role in our body’s diseases and overall mental health.
 Also, 70-80 % of our immune systems are in our gut.
 So, we all better take care of our Microbiome to live a healthy and disease-free life.

 (Source: The Cleveland Clinic)